 - Backside Bakes out of Chatham on Cape Cod does clambakes to go so you can avoid having caterers milling around.

-- Art’s Dune Tours out of Provincetown does a terrific clambake on the beach for groups.
+- Art’s Dune Tours out of Provincetown does a terrific clambake on the beach for groups at the Cape Cod National Seashore.
 Added bonus: Amazing sunsets!

 Catered Clambake vs. Clambake To Go

 What’s the difference between a catered clambake or a clambake to go?

 For a catered clambake, the raw ingredients of clams, seafood, meat, and veggies will be brought to steam on-site.
 You can arrange with the clambake caterer to do as little of the work as you want.